christopherchiles1/convoy/docs/classes.md

   * .turn - nested tuple with [pos, dir] of the turn
   * #move - runs updates position based on direction and turn.
 Passes turn on to next unit if executed
   * #attack - looks for enemies in range and creates an Attack
-  * #takeDamage - lower health and remove if dead
+  * #damage - lower health and remove if dead
   * #dropItem - create item at position with some chance (ENEMY only)
   * #draw - draw this unit's sprite